emrcftci/Newsapi/README.md

 I used UserDefaults for 'ReadingList' feature's cache logic but I could use CoreData, Realm, Disk etc.

-I couldn't write a unit test because of my workload. :(

-I used only 'pop' pod with cocoapods for FailureAlertController animation.
+I used only 'pop' pod with cocoapods for popup animations.